Out To Burn Your Books! Even The Digital Ones.

 Celebrate National Bookmobile Day!
 Every day, bookmobiles help transform the communities they serve, providing everything from access to books, magazines and videos to job search assistance and much more.

 Born on this day in Yorkshire, in 1816, the third of six children.

 A Home Can Be a World, by Jonathan Leaman

 The customs of the holiday season, which include St. Nicholas Day, New Years Day, and Epiphany, as well as Christmas, often incorporate earlier pagan traditions that have been appropriated and adapted for contemporary use.

-As we prepare for the Holidays, travel and bustle, know that Thoreau understood something that many of us modern day nomads would do well to recognize: travel is a matter of perspective, not location.
+As we prepare for limited travel and mobility restrictions, know that Thoreau understood something that many of us modern day nomads would do well to recognize: travel is a matter of perspective, not location.
 “I have traveled a great deal in Concord,” said Henry Thoreau, a native of…wait for it…Concord, Massachusetts.
-In fact, Thoreau traveled far and wideContinue reading “What Henry David Thoreau Teaches us About Travel
+In fact, Thoreau traveled far and wideContinue reading “What Henry David Thoreau Teaches us About Travel”